Chloroquine (By mouth)

 Brand Name(s):There may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to chloroquine or similar medicines.
+This medicine may increase your risk of heart rhythm problems (including QT prolongation, ventricular fibrillation, ventricular tachycardia).
+Do not take any medicine that contains chloroquine unless prescribed by your doctor.

 How to Use This Medicine: